jsubirachs/crawler/README.md

 (env)$ pip install scrapy==1.1.0rc1
 ```
 ### Comments:
+ - I used RSS feed (xml file) for obtain the urls.
- - I use an OrderedDict() for save the data in order because is more easy to verify all ok.
+ - I used an OrderedDict() for save the data in order because is more easy to verify all ok.
- - I use 'COOKIES_ENABLED': False settings because without this not all the urls loading well.
+ - I used 'COOKIES_ENABLED': False settings because without this not all the urls loading well.

 ## Bonus:
 1. Persist the results in a database (e.g., SQLite) and expose a ReST API to access some statistics (by article, by day, etc);